ankamahjohnson/creditcardUI/README.md

 # credit card
-A realistic interactive credit card UI built with HTML and CSS.
+A realistic interactive credit card UI built with HTML & CSS.
 Features a smooth 3D flip animation revealing the front and back of a Mastercard on click, set against a premium metallic background.

 ## Live Demo
 View Live 🌐